yohasebe/wp2txt/README.md

 Wikipedia dump file to text converter

-**Important: This is a project *work in progress* and it could be slow, unstable, and even destructive!
-Please use it with caution!**
+**Important:** This is a project still work in progress and it could be slow, unstable, and even destructive!
+It should be used with caution.

+**Update:** Ver.
+0.9.1. has added a new option `num-threads`, which improves the performance significantly .
+Note also that `--category` option is enabled by default, resulting with output format somewhat different from previous versions.
+Check out the new format using test data in `data/output_samples` folder before going on to convert a huge wikipedia dump.**

 ### About ###